pynufft/pynufft/doc/source/manu/multiple_NUFFT.rst

    y1 = NufftObj1.forward(x)
    y2 = NufftObj2.forward(x)

-Mixing cuda and opencl is possible.
+Mixing cuda and opencl is also possible.

 ::